 - Explain the rules and expectations that the child will encounter.

-- If you know other parents who are taking their child to the same school, try to arrange and opportunity for the children to meet.
+- If you know other parents who are taking their child to the same school, try to arrange and opportunity for the children to meet for a play date.

 - Make sure your child’s belongings have permanent labels on them.
 This includes clothes, shoes, bags and any toys or show and tell items etc that your child brings to preschool.